dheeraj-coding/enhancements/keps/sig-auth/NNN-request-validation-in-structured-authentication-configuration/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-- Check if X509 configuration is present in StructuredAuthenticationConfiguration
+- Check if RequestValidationRules configuration is present in StructuredAuthenticationConfiguration
-- Monitor authentication metrics filtered by authenticator type
+- Monitor authentication metrics for request validation failures
-- Review API server logs for X509 CEL evaluation messages
+- Review API server logs for request validation messages

 ###### How can someone using this feature know that it is working for their instance?

+- Authentication requests that should be blocked by validation rules are rejected
+- API server logs show request validation evaluation messages

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?